Cilla Black: Music career

-Before August 1967
+Early fame – the Brian Epstein years

-Black signed her first contract with longtime friend and neighbour Terry McCann, but this contract was never honoured as it was made when she was underage (the age of majority was then 21) and her father subsequently signed her with Brian Epstein.
+Black signed her first contract with longtime friend and neighbour Terry McCann, but this contract was not binding as it was made when she was a minor (the age of majority was then 21), and her father subsequently signed her with Brian Epstein.

 She was introduced to Epstein by John Lennon, who persuaded him to audition her.
 Lennon was encouraged by his Aunt Mimi to introduce Black to Epstein.
-Epstein had a portfolio of local artists but initially showed little interest in her.
+Epstein had a portfolio of local artists, but initially showed little interest in her.
 Her first audition was a failure, partly because of nerves, and partly because the Beatles (who supported her) played the songs in their usual vocal key rather than re-pitching them for Black's voice.

 In her autobiography What's It All About? she wrote:I'd chosen to do "Summertime", but at the very last moment I wished I hadn't.
 I adored this song, and had sung it when I came to Birkenhead with the Big Three, but I hadn't rehearsed it with the Beatles and it had just occurred to me that they would play it in the wrong key.
 It was too late for second thoughts, though.
 With one last wicked wink at me, John set the group off playing.
 I'd been right to worry.
 The music was not in my key and any adjustments that the boys were now trying to make were too late to save me.
 My voice sounded awful.
 Destroyed—and wanting to die—I struggled on to the end.But after seeing her another day, at the Blue Angel jazz club, Epstein contracted with Black as his only female client on 6 September 1963.
 Epstein introduced Black to George Martin who signed her to Parlophone Records and produced her début single, "Love of the Loved" (written by Lennon and McCartney), which was released only three weeks after she joined Epstein.
 Despite an appearance on ABC Weekend TV's popular Thank Your Lucky Stars, the single peaked at a modest No. 35 in the UK, a relative failure compared to the débuts of Epstein's most successful artists (the Beatles, Gerry and the Pacemakers and Billy J. Kramer with the Dakotas).

 Black's second single, released at the beginning of 1964, was a cover of the Burt Bacharach–Hal David composition "Anyone Who Had a Heart", which had been written for Dionne Warwick.
 The single beat Warwick's recording into the UK charts and rose to No. 1 in Britain in February 1964 (spending three weeks there), selling 800,000 UK copies in the process.
 Her second UK No. 1 success, "You're My World", was an English-language rendition of the Italian popular song "Il Mio Mondo" by composer Umberto Bindi.
 She also enjoyed chart success with the song in America, Australia, New Zealand, Europe, South Africa and Canada.
 Both songs sold over one million copies worldwide, and were awarded gold discs.